psyflo/participantpool/README.md

 ParticipantPool is a self-hosted web-based tool to invite and manage participants for research studies (e.g., user experience, psychology, market research, customer experience).

+This software was developed with [Laravel](https://laravel.com/) PHP Framework and [Vue](https://vuejs.org/) JavaScript Framework.

 Visit https://mmi.psychologie.unibas.ch/participantpool/ for a live version.

 ## Screenshots